dkleingit/myretail/README.md

 ## Welcome to myRetail!

-This node.js API provides product price information on a variety of retail products.
+This node.js API provides price information on a variety of retail products.

 ## Install and Run